ziap/ziap.github.io/content/blog/sin-approx/index.md

 implementation.
 There are many reasons why this is the case:

 - The glibc implementation has proper infinity and NaN handling.
-- The glibc implementation used some interesting techniques to get past the precision saturation point, although it's less accurate when computing sine in turns.
+- The glibc implementation performs more aggressive argument reduction and exploits even more symmetry (hence the 0.5 ULP).
 - My implementation has a simpler and faster argument reduction procedure.
 - My implementation is smaller, possibly making it easier to inline and optimize.